Feb

 Vagaries of “The Best”

-In my ranking of overall career performance, I have Roger Clemens in first place and that seems odd.
+In my ranking of overall career pitching performance, I have Roger Clemens in first place and that seems odd.
 In all of baseball history, did I really grow up watching the best pitcher of all time?
 Did this guy actually beat Walter Johnson and Cy Young?
-Among modern players, was he really better than Nolan Ryan and Randy Johnson?
+Among more recent players, was he really better than Nolan Ryan and Randy Johnson?

 It’s worth revisiting the methodology I employ to judge overall pitching skill.
 I score pitchers on two related metrics; fWAR and FIP-.
 The first of these represents Fangraphs’ estimate of a player’s career wins above replacement.
 It is a cumulative statistic that measures how many additional wins a team employing the pitcher can expect compared to replacing his roster spot with a borderline AAA-callup.
 Clemens finished his career with 133.7 wins above replacement, just squeezing past Cy Young for the top of the all-time leaderboard at the position.
 The cumulative nature of the metric rewards players with substantial longevity.
 Clemens played for 24 seasons, a figure close to Nolan Ryan’s 27 seasons and trailing by just over 300 innings.
 WAR is designed to be an all-encompassing look at a player’s effectiveness and it essentially states Clemens was indeed the best pitcher of all time.